-Existing capacity

-- Overall Dei PTC has an average capacity to perform its core business although: - It core strengths lies in its programme management, external relations and governance and leadership. - It suffers most from an exceptionally weak financial and human resource management gaps.
+Existing capacity Recommendations Overall Dei PTC has an average capacity to perform its core business although: • Urgently conduct financial management training at the commencement of project implementation. • It core strengths lies in its programme management, external relations and governance and leadership.
+Develop the skills with which members can perform their group and own activities. • It suffers most from an exceptionally weak financial and human resource management gaps. • Build on the external relations the group has to leverage diversification of resource base